-Promoting low-carbon construction in rural India
+PROJECT: Promoting low-carbon construction in rural India

 Project Reference: TAAS-0007

-The construction sector is an important driver of growth in the Indian economy and contributor to employment.
+The construction sector is an important driver of growth in the Indian economy and major contributor to employment.
 It also plays a vital and complicated role in efforts to tackle climate change.
-The sector emits about 22 per cent of India’s total annual CO2 emissions, which is expected to increase as the population grows.
+The sector is responsible for about 22 per cent of India’s total annual CO2 emissions, which is expected to increase as the population grows.
 At the same time, buildings and infrastructure are vulnerable to the impacts of climate change, particularly natural disasters such as floods and cyclones.
 Within the construction sector therefore there is great potential to promote climate compatible development, both in terms of reducing GHG emissions and building homes which can withstand natural disasters.

 The movement towards a low carbon, climate resilient construction sector is dependent on creating an enabling environment focusing on three key factors-